Nikhil20012/Visual-Question-Answering-On-3D-Images/README.md

 |----------|----------|------------|
 | Accuracy | ~56%     | ~38%       |

-The gap between training and validation accuracy is largely attributed to dataset size — standard VQA benchmarks typically use far more images and questions than were feasible to generate here given hardware/time constraints.
+The gap between training and validation accuracy is mostly a dataset size issue.
+Standard VQA benchmarks usually have far more images and questions than we could generate given hardware and time constraints.

 ## Getting Started